Adele: 2011–2014: Worldwide recognition with 21

-2015–2017: 25 and Adele Live 2016
+2015–2017: 25

 On the eve of her 26th birthday in May 2014, Adele posted a cryptic message via her Twitter account which prompted media discussion about her next album.
 The message, "Bye bye 25...
 See you again later in the year," was interpreted by some in the media, including Capital FM, as meaning that her next album would be titled 25 and released later in the year.
-In 2014, Adele was nominated for nine World Music Awards.
 In early August, Paul Moss suggested that an album would be released in 2014 or 2015.
 However, in the October 2014 accounts filed with Companies House by XL Recordings, they ruled out a 2014 release.